-Furthermore, Nets DanID has developed a set of tools ("Developer Site"), which can be used to test and verify input parameters and signatures for use with "Client with OTP".
+Furthermore, Nets DanID has developed a set of tools ("Developer Site"), which can be used to test and verify input parameters and signatures for use with the NemID JavaScript client.

 Access to the test environment and the Developer Site is provided when entering the NemID Service Provider Agreement.